-Can an insulin shot in the stomach hurt the baby?
+Can an insulin shot in my stomach hurt my baby?

 NO. The needle is much too short to reach your baby, even in very thin women and even late in pregnancy.

 Should I stop my insulin if I am sick and cannot eat?